Alerts

 • It causes itching.
 As the disease progresses it leads to easy bruising, tearing and pain.
 If untreated, lichen sclerosus often causes scarring, and the opening of the vagina can narrow.

-• Most women need 3 to 5 months of daily ultrapotent cortisone treatment.
-This usually returns the skin to its original color and texture, although it does not reverse scarring.
+• Most people need 4-8 weeks of daily ultrapotent topical steroid treatment.
+This usually restores the texture and color, although it does not always reverse scarring.

 • Lichen simplex chronicus (LSC) is also called atopic dermatitis, eczema, neurodermatitis and dermatitis.
 It is an itchy skin rash that occurs in people who have sensitive skin.
-It’s caused by mild irritations of daily living such as soap, water, perspiration, stress and rubbing from clothes.
+It is often caused by irritations of daily living such as contact with certain soaps, perspiration, stress or rubbing from clothes.
+It can also be provoked by prolonged contact with body fluids like urine, blood or vaginal discharge.

 • Because people with LSC have skin that is easily irritated, there is no cure for LSC.
-However, cortisone creams and very careful skin care to minimize irritation usually control the problem.
+However, steroid medication and very careful skin care to minimize irritation usually can control the problem.

 • Burning that occurs with touch or pressure only at the opening of the vagina, called the “vestibule”, is called vestibulodynia.
-It may also be referred to as vulvar vestibulitis syndrome.
+It is a form of vulvodynia.

 • It is diagnosed when you’ve experienced pain for at least 6 months and any other conditions – like a yeast infection – have been treated but the pain persists.